lop-Louis/northbook/docs/governance.md

 > CTA text now lives in the body, so you **do not** need a `primary_action` field in frontmatter.
 Drift prevention scripts enforce the action pair directly in the rendered content.

 Frontmatter is linted via `pnpm run frontmatter:lint`, which loads `schemas/frontmatter.schema.json` to keep Band A metadata (owner handle, change type, status, refresh window) consistent before a PR can merge.

+## Automation surfaces

+- **Guard (PR-only):** `pnpm run guard` executes the Band A checks inside the PR workflow and posts the JSON summary as a PR comment (not the CI job summary).
+Treat red output as blocking; yellow requires reviewer judgment.
+- **Anti-drift (working branch push):** `pnpm run drift` runs whenever you push to a non-default working branch.
+The warnings land in that workflow’s job summary (no PR comment spam) so you can clean drift before opening a PR.
+- **Lighthouse (post-deploy):** Performance and accessibility checks run _after_ deployment against <https://northbook.guide>.
+The report lives in the Lighthouse workflow summary; PRs do not need to attach the artifact.

 ## Allowed Content (Band A)